 Infection control principles and practices for local public health agencies

 The OSHA respiratory protection standard states that a physician or other licensed health care professional must perform the medical evaluation.
-This refers to an individual whose legal scope of practice (that is holding a license, registration, or certification) allows him or her to independently provide a medical evaluation.
-If the evaluation questionnaire reveals a medical condition requiring further evaluation, the employee should be referred to a physician (MD or DO in Wisconsin) or practitioner whose scope of practice legally allows them this action.
-Generally further evaluation is done by nurses, physician assistants, or other licensed health professionals working under MD or DO orders.
+This refers to a person whose legal scope of practice (that is holding a license, registration, or certification) allows him or her to independently provide a medical evaluation.
+If the evaluation questionnaire reveals a medical condition requiring further evaluation, the employee should be referred to a physician (M.D. or D.O. in Wisconsin) or practitioner whose scope of practice legally allows them this action.
+Generally, further evaluation is done by nurses, physician assistants, or other licensed health professionals working under M.D. or D.O. orders.

 Yes, but an in-house, on-site program administrator must also be present.
 Agencies can use other companies to provide fit testing, medical evaluation, and other components of the respiratory protection program.
 Any contracting company should be carefully evaluated before enlisting their services.

 All respirators that fit tightly on the face must be fit-tested (e.g. N-95 filtering face pieces, PAPRs with half or full face pieces).
 Those with loose-fitting face pieces do not need to be fit-tested.

 Fit-testing must occur before an employee first uses a respirator, at least annually thereafter, before a different make or model of respirator is used, or when there are changes in an employee's physical condition that may affect the fit of the respirator (e.g. significant weight changes, changes in facial features).

 Persons do not need to be certified or have specific qualifications in order to perform fit-testing.
 They should, however, receive training and become proficient in fit-testing procedures.

 Although no specific requirements are listed in the OSHA Respiratory Protection Standard, an employer should designate someone who is qualified by appropriate training or experience to manage the complexity of the program.